remla25-team1/model-training/README.md

 5) To push the changes you made, run
 ```
 dvc repro
-git commit -am "You message"
+git commit -am "Your message"
 git push
 dvc push -r <myremote>
 ```